Talk to sales Contact Login English

 • Describe a time you improved a restaurant’s profitability or efficiency.

-Example answer: “At my previous job, I implemented inventory tracking systems which reduced waste by 30%, leading to significant cost savings.”
+Example answer: “At my previous job, I implemented inventory tracking systems which reduced food waste by 30%, leading to significant cost savings.”

 • Which cuisine do you specialize in and why?